Amit Kothari

 Universities don’t run AI workloads continuously.
 That’s the part most lab planners miss.

 Classes happen in bursts.
 Research projects ramp up and wind down.
 Student projects spike during semesters then disappear.
 Does any of that justify paying for continuous hardware capacity?
-No. And yet universities keep making this mistake.
+No. And yet universities still make this mistake.

 CloudLabs and similar platforms solve this by providing cloud-based, customizable learning environments.
 Students get dedicated access to Big Data Analytics, Deep Learning, and NLP labs hosted on AWS, Azure, and GCP.
 When class ends, you’re not paying for idle GPUs gathering dust.

 The Minnesota Supercomputing Institute took a different approach.
 They built shared on-premise HPC clusters that individual departments can access without each one buying its own hardware.
-Researchers run large-scale experiments concurrently on shared infrastructure, avoiding per-department capital spending even though the model itself is on-premise.
+Researchers run large-scale experiments concurrently on shared infrastructure.
+This avoids per-department capital spending, even though the model itself is on-premise.

 For teaching and research that varies by semester, cloud wins on economics and student experience.
 Students learn the same platforms they’ll use professionally.
 Universities avoid hardware refresh cycles and maintenance overhead.
 Reserve on-premise for the rare cases where sustained, predictable workloads actually justify the capital investment.